diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 A great amount of focus is often given to technology patterns (e.g. data lakes, lambda/kappa architectures) and processes (e.g. Agile) but unfortunately, in my experience, these don't empower enough the organizations individuals and teams, and often end up as a simple rebrand of existing processes and artifacts.

-I read once somewhere that good design is invisible.
-I think this applies here.
-To elaborate on this I will outline the examples of bad design and how visible it becomes in this context.
+Bellow examples from my own experience on how organizations fall short when it comes to empowering their workforce to make better decisions using data.

 As an employee, I understand a part of my organization business and I need to look at relevant data.
-I quickly discover, that data is stored away in a silo protected by IT.
+I quickly discover, that data is stored away in a database protected by IT.
 After I build a business case and convince someone for access I get an SAP database export with terms and relationships I do not understand, I reach out to SAP admins to understand them.
 After four months I'm finally looking at data I can understand.

 > ... data is stored away in a silo ...
 I get an SAP database export with terms and relationships I do not understand ... after four months I'm finally looking at data I can understand.